-18. Workplace Safety & Insurance (WSIB)
+17. Workplace Safety & Insurance (WSIB)

 In the event of any job-related bodily injury, the accident shall be reported immediately to the program Director, regardless of how insignificant the injury may seem.
+The program

-The program Director shall complete an Injury Report form as required by the Workplace Safety and Insurance Board within three days of the occurrence and submit it to the payroll department of TCC, and the Executive Director.
+Director shall complete an Injury Report form as required by the Workplace Safety and Insurance Board within three days of the occurrence and submit it to the payroll department of TCC, and the Executive Director.
 A Form 6 will be issued to an employee who requires medical treatment for a workplace injury or illness.
 A "Near Miss" form will be completed and signed off by the Manager for any situation where an injury or illness almost occurred.
-Employees must keep Managers informed of changes to their WSIB status, provide management with proper documentation and maintain lines of communication.
+Employees must inform management if they seek health care for a workplace incident, and they must keep management informed of changes to their WSIB status, provide management with proper documentation and maintain lines of communication.

-19. Termination of Employment:
+18. Termination of Employment:

-- a) Following the occurrence of any disciplinary incident, the immediate supervisor shall issue a verbal warning.
+Following the occurrence of any disciplinary incident, the immediate supervisor shall issue a verbal warning with the intent of providing the employee an opportunity to correct their actions going forward.
 With the approval of the Executive Director, progressive discipline, beginning with a written warning and ranging up to discharge, shall be issued for any subsequent similar incident.
-Depending on the severity of the issue, verbal warnings may be replaced by written warnings or suspensions. - b) In cases of a wrongful act, insubordinate behaviour, an incident involving gross misconduct, willful neglect, breach of confidentiality, violation of the Workplace Violence and Harassment Policy or any other serious incident which affects the safety and security of the program or the reputation of the agency, the staff member may be subject to immediate dismissal. - c) Lay-off by reason of redundancy or shortage of work shall be in compliance with the requirements of the Employment Standards Act. - d) Upon termination of employment, whether voluntary, involuntary, retirement, or other cause, the employee shall immediately return any Society property including charge/credit cards, petty cash accounts, keys to all vehicles and facilities, etc.
+Depending on the severity of the issue, verbal warnings may be replaced by written warnings or suspensions.

+In cases of a wrongful act, insubordinate behaviour, an incident involving gross misconduct, willful neglect, breach of confidentiality, violation of the Workplace Violence and Harassment Policy or any other serious incident which affects the safety and security of the program, residents or employees, or affects the reputation of the Society, the staff member may be subject to immediate dismissal.

+Lay-off by reason of redundancy or shortage of work shall be in compliance with the requirements of the Employment Standards Act.

+Upon termination of employment, whether voluntary, involuntary, retirement, or other cause, the employee shall immediately return any Society property including charge/credit cards, petty cash accounts, keys to all vehicles and facilities, etc.

+Employees who are on a Leave of Absence and who do not return by the given date, will be considered to have resigned from their position, and a Record of Employment will be issued to that effect.
+No termination pay will be provided.

+Employees who are off work on disability, and those who are unable to provide a return to work date, will be required to provide regular communication (the frequency and method to be determined by management) as to the status of their absence.
+Should the employee be able to resume their position, they will be required to re-apply so that the Society has the most current information on file.
+Employees returning from long term leave will be provided the same or a similar position, at a location based on availability.

+Employees who are off work for a period of more than two months may be required to complete training shifts.

-Staff members who leave the Society in good standing and who wish to serve on any Committee of the Society shall wait a minimum period of nine months after leaving the Society before submitting their name for consideration to the chairperson.
+Staff members who leave the Society and who are in good standing and who wish to serve on any Committee of the Society, shall wait a minimum period of twelve months after leaving the Society before submitting their name for consideration to the chairperson.

-20. Conflict Resolution Procedures
+19. Conflict Resolution Procedures